Remove Permanent Retainer

 Permanent retainers cost from $ 150 to $ 500 for one, and you can double that set.
 The cost is the same if you need to remove, replace or fix your lingual retainer.
 If your retainer breaks, you should see your orthodontist and find out if they suggest removing or replacing it.

-Permanent retainer Glue
+Permanent Retainer Glue

 Permanent or lingual retainers are made of metal wire that is glued to your teeth.
-Usually, the wire is smooth and braided texture.
+Usually, the wire is a smooth and braided texture.
 It attaches to your teeth and adjusts to your bite so that your teeth move and become crooked.

 A lingual wire retainer is stuck to or attached to the back surface of your teeth.
 For effective long-term use, it is easy to securely attach the lower bonding material to lower teeth, such as cuspids.
 The permanent retainer is exactly what the tool does: it stays on your teeth permanently, so they don’t move.
-You can find a permanent retainer on your teeth for the rest of your life.

 Before temporarily fixing the reactor wire on the working cast, an orthodontic wax separate medium is applied to the form to remove the glue positioner after its fabrication easily.
 In canines and premolars, the retainer wire is fixed with hot glue.